 Here are some Recommended Backup Programs:

 Acronis True Image 2017 has been released and it makes it easier than ever to back up your computer and devices.
 With just 2 clicks of the mouse, you can do a full image backup of a computer.
 It doesn’t get much easier than that.
 This version added many new features including the ability to backup an unlimited number of iPhones, iPads, and Android mobile devices with Wi-Fi to your computer, it even backs up your Facebook stuff.
 It is 3 to 6 times faster than the completion when backing up to an external drive and 25% faster than the previous version when backing up to the Acronis cloud.
 The 2017 version still has all of the other useful features that are essential in a complete backup program.
 Clone Disk, Try&Decide, Bootable Rescue Media Builder and Startup Recovery Manager are readily available.
 A True Image 2017 coupon code will be posted when it becomes available.
 See our full review of Acronis True Image.
-Buy a 1 year subscription for Acronis True Image 2017 and get 500GB of Cloud Storage free for 1 year.
-Save $19.99 on Cloud Storage!
+Save up to 30% on Acronis True Image 2017 New Generation available with the Premium Subscription Starting at Only $79.99 for 1 PC!

 Carbonite has a variety of online backup plans for all of your cloud storage needs whether you need to backup one computer or all of your business workstations, Carbonite has you covered.
 The Personal plans are good for one computer and the Pro plans can be used for unlimited computers, NAS devices and external hard drives per subscription.
 The backed up files are encrypted for your privacy and accessible from anywhere there is an Internet connection.
 See our review of Carbonite or Learn more about the service here.